The SPS Cost Share Priority Grid provides additional information about potential and allowable sources of cost share.

-Cost sharing on a sponsored program is a contribution to the cost of the project not funded by the sponsor.
-Direct cost sharing refers to funds expended by the University on behalf of a sponsored project and includes personnel, equipment, and supplies.
+Cost sharing or matching on grants and contracts reflects the university’s contribution to the total costs of a sponsored research project.
+Cost sharing, therefore, represents the portion of the project costs not paid for by the sponsor.
 Mandatory cost sharing is required to be reported on the financial reports and to be supported through the accounting records.

 Types of Cost Sharing